tock/tock/doc/reference/trd-appid.md

 Checking Policy to the kernel at startup, which the Process Checker then uses when the kernel loads processes.

-**Global Application Identifier**: an application identifier which, given an expected combination of Credentials Checking Policy and Identifier Policy, is both globally consistent across all TBF objects for a particular Application and unique to that Application.
+**Global Application Identifier**: an Application Identifier which, given an expected combination of Credentials Checking Policy and Identifier Policy, is both globally consistent across all TBF objects for a particular Application and unique to that Application.
 All instances of the Application loaded with this combination of policies have this Application Identifier.
 No instances of other Applications loaded with this Credentials Checking Policy have this Application Identifier.
-An example of a Global Application Identifer is a public key used to verify the digital signature of every TBF Object of a single Application.
+One example of a Global Application Identifer is a public key used to verify the digital signature of every TBF Object of a single Application.
+Another example of a Global Application Identifier is a string name stored in a TBF Object header; in this case the party installing TBF Objects needs to make sure there are no unintended collisions between these string names.

-**Local Application Identifier**: an Application Identifier which is locally unique for the Credentials Checking Policy that assigned it.
-The same TBF Object, loaded with the same Credentials Checking Policy on another Tock node, may have a different Application Identifier.
-An example of a Local Application Identifier is an incrementing counter that the Credentials Checking Policy checks for uniqueness (skipping values already in use if it loops around).

 **Locally Unique Application Identifier**: a special kind of Application Identifier that is by definition unique from all other